laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 npm install dayjs
 ```

-Then we can use this in our `Chirp` component:
+Then we can this library in our `Chirp` component to display relative dates:

 ```vue tab=Vue filename=resources/js/Components/Chirp.vue
 <script setup>